abrown2644/posty-mcpostface/readme.md

 Eventually my goal is for this app to be used with any SSG (static site generator) or blog site that sources it content from markdown files.

-Anyways, I reccomend you install Git Kraken if you truely want a codeless approach.
+Anyways, I recommend you install Git Kraken if you truely want a codeless approach.

 - clone the repo (I will provide a download link to install the app one of these days.)

-- add deps "npm install"

-- to start "npm start"

 - to build (electron-forge) "npm run make"